geojax/MythOS/README.md

 MythOS always starts with the file called "START.txt", so make sure it's there!
 MythOS only ends when it is sent to "End.txt", so make sure that's also there!
 (Nothing in "End.txt" gets printed out)
+Lastly, make sure MythOS is in the directory with your text files!

 Modify "START.txt" with whatever you want, and link it to some other text files.
 You'll see the linker line at the bottom of